ladybug-tools/spider/sandbox/honeybee-wiki-spider-remix/README.md

 ## Things you can do using this script

 Using the Script
+* Click any link in left menu to view contents of Markdown file on GitHub
 * Click 'Select Theme' and use the buttons to update the style sheet applied to the app
 * Click 'Footer/Help' to obtain access to more resources
 * Click the '?' icon to display a pop-up window that tells about wha you are looking at